open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 spans or other spans modelling processing operations.

 > "Deliver" spans SHOULD be created for operations of passing messages to the
-> application, when the those operations are not initiated by the application
+> application, when those operations are not initiated by the application
 > code.
-A single "Deliver" span can account for a single message, for multiple
-> messages (in case messages are passed for processing as batches), or for no
-> message at all (if it is signalled that no messages were received).
-For each
-> message it accounts for, a "Deliver" span SHOULD link to the "Create" span for
-> the message.

 ##### Instrumenting pull-based scenarios